A wedge product theorem of compensated compactness theory with critical exponents on Riemannian manifolds: Introduction

 and that

 Then we have

 \end{lemma}

-In terms of applications, we find that such formulation is particularly convenient for weak continuity considerations of isometric immersions of (semi)-Riemannian manifolds.
+In terms of applications, we find that such formulation is particularly convenient for weak continuity considerations of isometric immersions of (semi-)Riemannian manifolds.
 See \cite{cl1, cl2}, in which some generalisations of Lemma~\ref{lemma: RRT} are proved and exploited.
-This observation has been further extended to study weak continuity of gauge equations by Chen--Giron \cite{cg}.
+This observation has been further extended to study weak continuity of gauge equations \cite{cg, ls}.

-The theory of compensated compactness as well as the descendants/relatives of the div-curl lemma remains an important topic of research in nonlinear analysis today.
-Some recent endeavours in this field are devoted to the development of nonhomogeneous, endpoint, and fractional versions of div-curl lemmas (\cite{daf, ls, bc, bcm, ms, brezis, grs}), detailed characterisations of the structures --- especially, algebraic structures --- of compensated compactness quantities (\cite{mur3, lmzw, zhou, io, mm, rin1}), and connections with broader contexts in geometric measure theory (\cite{sil}).
+The theory of compensated compactness, as well as its descendants and relatives of the div-curl lemma, remain an important topic of research in nonlinear analysis today.
+Some recent endeavours in this field are devoted to developing nonhomogeneous, endpoint, and fractional versions of div-curl lemmas (see \cite{daf, ls, bc, bcm, ms, brezis, grs}), refined characterisations of the structures --- especially, algebraic structures --- of compensated compactness quantities (see \cite{mur3, lmzw, zhou, io, mm, rin1}), and connections with broader contexts in geometric measure theory (see, \emph{e.g.}, \cite{sil}).
+The above list of references is by no means exhaustive.

 \emph{Trente ans après} the introduction of the div-curl lemma by Murat--Tartar \cite{mur1, tar1}, Briane--Casado-D\'{i}az--Murat further proved in \cite{bcm} several endpoint div-curl-type theorems and applied them to study the $G$-convergence for unbounded monotone operators.
 The setting is as follows: Let $\{u^n\} \subset L^p$ and $\{v^n\}\subset L^q$ be two sequences of weakly convergent vectorfields on $\Omega \subset \R^N$ to limits $\bar{u}$ and $\bar{v}$, respectively, such that $|u^n - \bar{u}|^p$ and $|v^n - \bar{v}|^q$ both converge weakly-$\star$ as Radon measures.
-In addition, assume the strong convergence of ${\rm div} (u^n)$ and ${\rm curl} (v^n)$ in $W^{-1,q'}$ and $W^{-1,p'}$, respectively.
-(Notice the ``twist'' of indices $p$, $q$ here!)
-Then the dot products $u^n \cdot v^n$ converges to $\bar{u} \cdot \bar{v} + \varpi$ in the sense of distributions, where $\varpi$ is a defect Radon measure that can be characterised in detail.
+In addition, assume the strong convergence of ${\rm div} (u^n)$ and ${\rm curl} (v^n)$ in $W^{-1,q'}$ and $W^{-1,p'}$, respectively.\footnote{Note the ``twist'' of indices $p$, $q$ here.} Then the dot products $u^n \cdot v^n$ converge to $\bar{u} \cdot \bar{v} + \varpi$ in the sense of distributions, where $\varpi$ is a defect Radon measure that can be characterised in detail.
 A crucial point here is that the range of indices $(p,q)$ is $\frac{1}{p} + \frac{1}{q} \leq 1+\frac{1}{N}$, which goes beyond the ``subcritical'' case of $(p,q)$ entailed by H\"{o}lder's inequality as in Lemma~\ref{lemma: RRT}.
 This motivates us to generalise the wedge product theorem to ``critical'' indices.

 Our main Theorem~\ref{thm: wedge} below extends Lemma~\ref{lemma: RRT}, the wedge product theorem of compensated compactness \emph{\`{a} la} Robbin--Rogers--Temple \cite{key1}, in the spirit of Briane--Casado-D\'{i}az--Murat \cite{bcm}.
 Here we focus on the bilinear case $L=2$.
 See Theorem~\ref{thm: multiple wedge prod} below for an extension for general $L$, namely the multilinear case.
 Meanwhile, Theorem~\ref{thm: wedge} also generalises \cite{bcm}, by way of extending the results therein from vectorfields on Euclidean domains to differential forms of arbitrary degree on closed manifolds.